 (so small that many artists feel treated unfairly), the costs quickly pile up when millions of users stream billions and billions of songs.
-In 2017, Spotify’s cost of revenue, consisting primarily of royalty payments to record companies, amounted to $3.24 billion or roughly 80 percent of the company’s revenue.
-That leaves a gross margin of just above 20 percent of revenues to cover all other expenses (including sales and marketing, research and development as well as general and administrative costs), making it incredibly hard to turn a profit
+In the first nine months of 2018, Spotify’s cost of revenue, consisting primarily of royalty payments to record companies, amounted to $2.8 billion or roughly 75 percent of the company’s revenue.
+While that is already a significant improvement over past years, it still leaves just 25 percent of revenues to cover all other expenses (including sales and marketing, research and development as well as general and administrative costs), making it incredibly hard to turn a profit

+by producing more and more original content and bowing out of unprofitable licensing agreements with movie studios in order to improve its margins.
+The world’s leading video streaming company had a gross margin of 40 percent through the first three quarters of 2018, up from 24 percent five years earlier.
 Unfortunately for Spotify, this model isn’t easily converted to the music streaming business, where users expect to find all music past and present instead of a selection of original content to choose from.
 Instead, Spotify needs to constantly negotiate with record labels in order to improve its licensing terms and bring down content costs.
 The company reached new agreements with Universal Music Group, Sony Music Entertainment, Warner Music Group and others last year, but it remains to be seen whether these agreements will be good enough for Spotify to actually turn a profit anytime soon.